slarwise/vim-tmux-send/README.md

 - `nnoremap <LEADER>s :set operatorfunc=SendSelection<CR>g@`

 The last mapping takes a motion and sends the corresponding text.
 See `:h g@` and `:h operatorfunc` for more information on how this works.
+With the above mapping, pressing `<LEADER>sj` sends the current line and the line below, `<LEADER>sap` sends the current paragraph and `<LEADER>siw` sends the current word.
+Just use your regular vim motions.

 ## Improvements

 Right now the tmux pane that the text is sent to is hard coded to be the next pane, and if there is only one pane open an error message is given.
 A variable for setting which pane to send to could be good.
+Visually selecting text and sending is not supported at the moment, that shouldn't be too hard to implement.